BrandonCheah153/student/_notebooks/brandonblog.md

 ## Managing Files

 Another important skill was **file management**.
 I worked with creating, renaming, and organizing files so that projects didn’t turn into a giant mess.
 It wasn’t just about dragging and dropping—it was about learning how the **command line** can control files, and how GitHub keeps track of all the changes.
-It’s like having a time machine for code.
+It’s like having a time machine for codes.

 ## GitHub Pages